 The boards are surprisingly durable, bouncing off obstacles rather than being dented and dinged.
 A quick Google search will turn up plenty of blow-up paddleboards at cheap(ish) prices.
 But are those prices too good to be true?
 Considering the potential fragility of a low-quality design, how can you find the best cheap inflatable paddleboard that will last for more than just a few sessions?
 Read on to find buying tips and lists of some of the best affordable inflatable paddleboards.

-Our picks: Best cheap inflatable SUPs for 2022
+Top picks: Best cheap inflatable SUPs for 2024

 Best Cheap Inflatable Paddleboards